TheSPSDAO/SPS-Validator/README.md

 #### Update command
 - Run `./run.sh update` and follow the prompts.
+- Run `./run.sh build` IF the release notes require it.

 #### Manually updating
 - Pull the latest version with `git fetch --tags -f && git checkout v{version}`.